adaptive-intelligent-robotics/Dynamics-Aware_Quality-Diversity/README.md

 # Dynamics-Aware Quality-Diversity (DA-QD)
 Project repository for Dynamics-Aware Quality-Diversity (DA-QD).
+[Paper]()

-[Paper link]() Performing Quality-Diversity (QD) optimisation using learnt models, to reduce the number of evaluations/trials/sampled needed during QD skill discovery.
+Performing Quality-Diversity (QD) optimisation using learnt models, to reduce the number of evaluations/trials/sampled needed during QD skill discovery.
 DA-QD allows QD to be performed in imagination, to discover and only executte novel or higher-performing skills.

 ## Dependencies and Installation
-We reccommend using singularity containers to easily run this code.
+We recommend using singularity containers to easily run this code.
 The singularity directory contains all the required files to build a container (i.e. singularity.def).
-The code and experiments in this repository uses the DART simulator and RobotDART wrapper.
+The code and experiments in this repository uses the [DART](https://dartsim.github.io) physics simulator and [RobotDART](https://github.com/resibots/robot_dart) wrapper.
 If you want to build this without a singularity container, all the dependencies can be found in the singularity.def file.

 ## How to run the code?
 1. Create a directory or identify directory in which to store results (i.e. $tmp_dir)